askpravin/store-page-theming-assignment2/README.md

 ## Project Overview

-This assignment requires implementing a multi-theme system for the GoGetWell.ai platform to create contextually relevant interfaces for different medical specialties.
-The theme system should allow easy switching between themes and provide a consistent look and feel across all pages.
+You'll be implementing a comprehensive multi-theme system for our platform that adapts the entire interface based on different medical specialties.
+This goes beyond simple color changes - each theme should provide a distinct and cohesive user experience tailored to different medical contexts.

 ## Requirements